-But no matter what bathtub refinishing kit you choose, you’ll want to carefully check what items come in your bathtub refinishing kit so you don’t unnecessarily purchase them twice.
+But no matter what refinishing kit you choose, you’ll want to carefully check what items come in your bathtub refinishing kit so you don’t unnecessarily purchase them twice.
 (Some kits include sandpaper and a foam paint roller, for example.)

-One more important word about your bathtub refinishing kit: Read the directions carefully!
+One more important word about your refinishing kit: Read the directions carefully!
 If those directions conflict with anything I mention below, follow the written directions that came with your kit.